Reopened tickets measures the number of tickets that were formerly solved and have been reopened.

 A ticket is considered to be reopened if the following occurs: A ticket has been previously solved, is reopened.
 This means the ticket is in any other status other than Solved or Closed.

 Note: A single ticket may be counted as reopened multiple times.
 For example, each time the ticket is solved and then reopened, it will count as 1 reopened ticket point.
+Reopened point will be given to last assignee of the ticket at the moment ticket status changed from solved to any other status.

 Common uses of Reopen Tickets